Click Here To Schedule A Consultation

 Back acne is a very common skin condition that affects more than 50 percent of people who experience acne.
 Acne breakouts occur most frequently on parts of the body with a high concentration of sebaceous glands, including the face, back, chest, and buttocks.
 When dealing with any type of acne, the best first step is to consult with an expert dermatologist, such as Dr. Green, so that you can receive a personalized treatment plan.

-Hormonal imbalances can potentially contribute to the presence of back acne or ‘bacne.’
-Although hormones may shift for a number of reasons, the most common are puberty and pregnancy.
+Hormonal imbalances, specifically imbalances of the androgens estrogen, progesterone, or testosterone, can potentially contribute to the presence of back acne.
+Although hormones may shift for several reasons, the most common are puberty and pregnancy.
 During these periods, androgen hormone levels shift significantly, which can trigger the body to produce excess sebum from the sebaceous glands.
 Excess oil that is made may clog the pores, leading to acne breakouts.
-High stress or feelings of anxiety can also cause hormone levels to shift, which can similarly cause the body to produce more sebum.
+High stress or feelings of anxiety can also cause hormone levels to fluctuate, which can similarly cause the body to produce more sebum.
 During your initial consultation with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, she may order certain blood tests that can detect systemic hormonal imbalances.
 Part of effectively treating acne breakouts is determining which underlying factors may be contributing to the condition, which is why consulting with a dermatologist is so important when it comes to achieving clearer skin.

 Which sunscreen is best for patients with back acne?

-Wearing sunscreen outside is very important in helping to reduce the risk of back acne.
-While many people believe that exposure to the sun helps to clear up acne, in reality, the sun’s rays can dry up the skin.
-To keep your skin hydrated, your body then produces more oil.
-Excess oil can clog the pores and lead to acne breakouts.
+Wearing sunscreen outside is very important to help reduce the risk of back acne.
+While many people believe that exposure to the sun helps to clear up acne, in reality, the sun’s rays can dry up the skin, which results in the skin producing more oil to hydrate it.
+Excess oil from overactive sebaceous glands can clog the pores and lead to acne breakouts.
 Wearing sunscreen outside helps to protect the skin from drying out and thus helps prevent the overproduction of sebum.
-Patients should be advised to find a broad-spectrum sunscreen that is non-comedogenic.
-A non-comedogenic skincare product indicates that it will not clog the pores.
+Patients should find a non-comedogenic, broad-spectrum sunscreen that they can wear regularly.
+A non-comedogenic skincare product indicates that it does not clog the pores.
 SPF should also have a minimum SPF of 50.
-Sunscreen should be reapplied every ninety minutes when outside and washed off at the end of the day in order to keep the skin clear.
+Sunscreen should be reapplied every ninety minutes when outside and washed off at the end of the day to keep the skin clear and acne-free.
 Choosing a non-comedogenic lotion formula for sunscreen is an ideal option for those who have oily or acne-prone skin.
-Dr. Green’s specialty line of skincare products, MGSKINLABS, Inc., has a non-comedogenic Hydrating Sunscreen with SPF 50 that doubles as a moisturizer.
-This kind of sunscreen is the perfect option for those who want to reduce the number of steps in their skincare routine, keep their skin moisturized and healthy, as well as protect against UVA and UVB rays that contribute to the development of skin cancer and signs of aging.
+Dr. Green’s specialty line of skincare products, MGSKINLABS Inc., has a non-comedogenic Hydrating Sunscreen with SPF 50 that doubles as a moisturizer.
+This kind of sunscreen is the perfect option for those who want to reduce the number of steps in their skincare routine, keep their skin moisturized and healthy, as well as protect against harmful UV rays that contribute to the development of skin cancer and signs of aging.

-Certain medications may increase your risk of developing back acne breakouts, including corticosteroids, which are sometimes shortened to “steroids.”
-Corticosteroids are a type of medication used to decrease inflammation in the body and can be administered locally via shot, cream, or gel or systemically via oral medication.
+Certain medications may increase your risk of developing back acne breakouts, including corticosteroids and anabolic steroids, both of which are sometimes shortened to “steroids.”
+Corticosteroids are a type of medication used to decrease inflammation in the body.
+They can be administered locally via shot, cream, or gel or systemically via oral medication.
 Corticosteroids can increase the production of androgen hormones, which can increase the production of sebum.
+Anabolic steroids are synthetic versions of testosterone that boost muscle growth and development as well as increase the production of sebum.
 With more sebum on the skin’s surface, there is a higher risk of clogged pores leading to an acne breakout.

 Does high testosterone cause back acne?

-Yes.
-High testosterone can cause back and facial acne in women.
-Hormonal fluctuations, which occur most commonly during puberty and pregnancy but can happen anytime, can be a major risk factor for developing back acne.
+Yes, high testosterone can cause back and facial acne.
+Hormonal fluctuations, which can happen anytime, can be a major risk factor for developing back acne.
 Testosterone is a hormone that is present in both men and women and is responsible for bone density, sex drive, and fertility.
 Studies have shown that people with higher levels of testosterone are more likely to have acne breakouts.
+Individuals who supplement their testosterone levels with anabolic steroids commonly develop “steroid acne.”
 High levels of testosterone can trigger increased production of sebum, leading to a higher risk of acne breakouts.

 Can Creatine cause back acne?

-Creatine is an amino acid that works to increase athletic performance by providing the muscles with energy.
+Creatine is a popular supplement taken by athletes and weight lifters.
+Creatine is a peptide that works to increase athletic performance by speeding up muscle recovery and improving water retention.
 While the body produces Creatine naturally, it can also be taken as a supplement, allowing athletes to work out for longer.
 There is no known connection between Creatine and acne breakouts.
 However, with increased athletic activity, patients may sweat more, which can be a risk factor for developing back acne.
-To prevent breakouts, patients should be sure to shower as soon as possible after working out and always wear breathable clothing.
+To prevent breakouts, patients should always wear breathable clothing while working out and shower as soon as possible after working out.

 Do back acne treatment sprays work?

-There are many back acne treatment options available over the counter, such that it can be difficult to know which ones are effective and which are less so.
-The best first step for seeking back acne treatment is to consult with an expert dermatologist, such as Dr. Green, who can examine the treatment area to determine the type of acne you are experiencing and the treatment option that will be best suited.
-Over-the-counter sprays containing ingredients such as salicylic acid can be effective but can cause skin irritation, redness, and dryness.
+There are many over-the-counter back acne treatment options, and it can be difficult to know which ones are effective and which are less so.
+Over-the-counter acne sprays often contain chemical exfoliants as ingredients, such as salicylic acid.
+While these sprays can be effective, they can also cause skin irritation, redness, and dryness.
+To determine if an acne spray is right for you, the first step is consulting with an expert dermatologist, such as Dr. Green, who can examine the treatment area to determine the type of acne you are experiencing and the treatment option that will be best suited.

 Will the sun get rid of back acne?

-There is a falsely held belief that exposure to UV rays from the sun or tanning beds will improve acne.
+There is a falsely held belief that exposure to UV rays from the sun will improve acne.
 Initially, it may appear that the sun has “dried out” your pimples.
-In fact, exposure to the sun can cause new or worsening breakouts of back acne.
-Unprotected sun exposure can dry out the skin, causing an increase in sebum production to compensate.
+However, exposure to the sun can lead to new or worsening breakouts of back acne.
+Unprotected sun exposure can dry out the skin, causing the skin to increase its sebum production to compensate.
 Increased sebum can lead to clogged pores and acne breakouts.

 Like sun exposure, tanning beds do not help back acne.
-Rather, they can increase the risk of developing back acne.
+Rather, they can increase the risk of developing it.
 Exposure to UV rays can cause significant damage to the skin, leading to hyperpigmentation, such as sun spots, age spots, melasma, and freckles, and increasing the risk of developing skin cancer.
-For smooth, clear, healthy skin, patients should avoid the tanning beds.
+Patients should avoid tanning beds for smooth, clear, healthy skin.

 Will doxycycline treat back acne?

-Doxycycline is an oral antibiotic that can be prescribed to treat severe back acne breakouts.
+Doxycycline is an oral antibiotic with anti-inflammatory properties that can be prescribed to treat severe back acne breakouts.
 The medication kills the acne-causing bacteria present on the skin to eliminate the breakout.
-Oral antibiotics, such as doxycycline, are better when taken for a short period in small doses to avoid antibiotic-resistant bacteria.
+Oral antibiotics, such as doxycycline, should only be taken for a short period in small doses to avoid the development of antibiotic-resistant bacteria.

 Laser Tattoo Removal 4 MGWatermark